How to Generating DB Specification from Database>

 Select 'Build from Scratch'

-3. You are presented the Diagram Navigator, Template Pane and an empty document (editor).
+3. You will be presented with the Diagram Navigator, the Template Pane, and an empty document (editor).
 Let's create content in the document.
-Select the ERD Order in Diagram Navigator.
-Then, drag the Basic template out from the Template Pane and release it on the document to create content.
+Select the ERD Order in the Diagram Navigator.
+Then, drag the Basic template from the Template Pane and release it onto the document to create the content.
 You should see an image of your ERD with its name under it.

 Create content in Doc.
 Composer